 Sometimes both a driver and pedestrian are at fault for a car accident.
 Recall the example above, where the pedestrian was jaywalking.
 If the driver was also speeding (going 45 in a 25 mph zone, let's say), both the pedestrian and the driver would probably be at fault for the accident.

 In the rare event that an injured pedestrian's personal injury lawsuit where both the driver and a pedestrian are at fault varies from state to state.
 A handful of states still follow a harsh rule known as "contributory negligence."
 Most states have adopted some version of a "comparative negligence" system.
 Let's take a look at how these rules work.

-Contributory Negligence.
 Only a handful of states subscribe to this system.
 Essentially, under contributory negligence, if the defendant can show that the plaintiff's negligence contributed to the accident to any extent (even one percent), the plaintiff is barred from recovering anything at all from the defendant.
-This system can cause some pretty harsh results for plaintiffs, but the good news is that when it comes to car-pedestrian accidents, the contributory negligence rule is only followed in Alabama, Maryland, North Carolina, Virginia, and Washington, D.C.
+This system can cause some pretty harsh results for plaintiffs, but the good news is that when it comes to car-pedestrian accidents, the contributory negligence rule is only followed in Alabama, Maryland, North Carolina, Virginia.